Overview of leave types

 File upload enabled

-- In the Essentials plan, one document can be uploaded per request (max.
+Allows employees to upload documents to leave requests.- In the Essentials plan, one document can be uploaded per request (max.
 2 MB).

 - In the Plus plan, multiple documents can be uploaded per request (max.
 15 MB per document).